Blogs

 This might be the most underrated tip, but it accounts for the most energy waste.

-This goes for all appliances such as fans, boilers, television etc. So, ensure all unused appliances are switched off.
+This goes for all appliances such as fans, boilers, televisions, etc. So, ensure all unused appliances are switched off.

 Further Reading: How To Reduce Your Home Electricity Bills